 What Will the Testing Company Do With My Data?

-Testing companies like 23andMe specifically state that they will not use any of your information in any way that you do not consent to.
+Testing companies like 23andMe specifically state that they will not use your information in any way you do not consent to.
 You get to decide if you want to (anonymously) share your data for research or for finding relatives (and building your family tree).
-You can elect to only access the information yourself.
+You can elect only to access the information yourself.

 The only exception to this rule is, in the unlikely case of a court order, these companies – like all companies – must comply with government orders.

-But, even if you decide you don’t want to participate in research, you can still elect to use direct-to-consumer DNA testing and simply opt-out of research or family connections and keep your information private.
+But, even if you decide you don’t want to participate in research, you can still elect to use direct-to-consumer DNA testing and simply opt out of research or family connections and keep your information private.
+For example, when people choose to make family connections, there are people finding siblings they did not know existed.

 Will DNA Testing Impact My Health Insurance?